andyatkinson/rideshare/README.md

 sh db/setup.sh
 ```

-From the terminal, run: `psql $DATABASE_URL`.
+Great.
+Once this completes, run `psql $DATABASE_URL`.
 From psql:

-- Run `SELECT current_user;` Confirm connected as `owner`
+- Run `SELECT current_user;`.
+Confirm that you're connected as `owner`.
-- Run`\dn`, confirm `rideshare` is visible
+- Run`\dn`.
+Confirm the `rideshare` `schema` is visible.

-Create the tables.

-Run pending migrations.
-Run the following in the terminal, from the Rideshare directory:
+Run pending migrations, by running the following command:

 ```sh
 bin/rails db:migrate
 ```

-Installation complete!
+If tables are created successfully, your development environment is ready to go!

 ## Test Environment Setup